osgi/osgi.enroute.site/_qs/300-application.md

 ![Create Application Project](/img/qs/app-create-0.png)

-This will open a wizard.
+This will open a wizard where we select the _template_.
+For this tutorial, it is mandatory to use the OSGi enRoute template since our workspace is not setup for the other templates.
+The OSGi enRoute templates create specific project types based on the suffix of the project name.
+In this case we create an application project.

+![Create Application Project](/img/qs/app-create-1.png)

 Now naming is important and we've found that using Java package like names that use the workspace name as a prefix works best for projects.
 So we pick `com.acme.prime.upper.application`.
 For OSGi enRoute, this `.application` suffix is *crucial* since it defines the template we will use.
 So in the first page we enter this name.

-![Create Application Project](/img/qs/app-create-1.png)

-Click on `Next` to go to the page where we select the _template_.
-For this tutorial, it is mandatory to use the OSGi enRoute template since our workspace is not setup for the other templates.
-The OSGi enRoute templates create specific project types based on the suffix of the project name.
-In this case we create an application project.

 ![Select the OSGi enRoute template](/img/qs/app-create-2.png)